ddanskin/caesar-cipher/README.md

 # Caesar Cipher
 A Caesar Cipher (also known as a shift cipher) command line app that encodes and decodes messages using a given key.
+This command line app was written in Ruby.

 ![cipher_preview](https://user-images.githubusercontent.com/6474602/40698271-39ab7818-639c-11e8-8bcb-00946fde332c.jpg)